bio,contact info, what's new?

 Nothing like the first podcast of my #RebelSonnets.
 Thanks, Twin Cities Review.

 "Dear Blood" Missouri Review's Poem of the Week.
 There is a short description on why I wrote the #RebelSonnet

 Two #RebelSonnets in Adirondack Review:

 In 2015, Asymptote published an excerpt of a very long story, Miss Chapati Queens from my collection, "With Love, Sandra Queen of Fish Sauce and Other Stories."

-He has published literary works in literary journals and magazines such as The Nation, The Kenyon Review, The Missouri Review, The Literary Review, Asymptote, New Letters, Manoa: A Pacific Journal of International Writing, Mid-American, Review, Puerto del Sol, Borderlands, Snail’s Pace Review, Adirondack Review, North American Review, Painted Bride Quarterly, The Asian Pacific American Journal, and most recently in ZYZZYVA’s “Resistance Issue.”
+He has published literary works in literary journals and magazines such as The Nation, The Kenyon Review, The Missouri Review, The Literary Review, Asymptote, ZYZZYVA, New Letters, Manoa: A Pacific Journal of International Writing, Mid-American, Review, Puerto del Sol, Borderlands, Snail’s Pace Review, Adirondack Review, The Asian Pacific American Journal, and most recently in North American Review, New American Writing, Painted Bride Quarterly, Salamander, and The Common.